 Sure you can grab the canned stuff, but homemade is SO much better!
 This easy apple pie filling is so incredible, you’ll wonder why it took you so long to try it.

-Making your own filling is pretty easy with the most challenging part merely being peeling and chopping apples.
-Sigh.
-Gather your ingredients for apple pie filling recipe:
+Making your own apple pie filling is pretty easy with the most challenging part merely being peeling and chopping apples.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

-- Fresh apples – all one kind of apple or a variety.
+- Fresh apples – You can use all one kind of apple or a variety.
 Any kind of apples you’d prefer.
+Check the section below for tips on choosing the right apples.

-- Brown sugar – adds a rich molasses touch
+- Brown sugar – And to top off the sweetness, brown sugar adds a nice, rich molasses touch to the mixture.

 There are three elements to be aware of for apple pie filling.